RossaMania/RossaMania/README.md

 ### Hi there 👋

+### My name is Ross.
+### I am an aspiring developer.
+I work with the MERN stack.

+Right now, I am working on making clones of apps to figure out how they work, and then try to use those clones to get ideas to create my own apps and problem solve.
+For example, right now I am working on a IMDb clone with a tutorial, and then I plan on using that to get ideas about an app I'd like to make about Tom Cruise movies.
+"Does this movie feature Tom Cruise?"
+I am also trying to find small JavaScript projects or challenges to work on to further develop my problem-solving skills.

+Fun facts:
+- I've never been married, but I have had a kidney stone.
+- I am a recovering cinephile and movie fan.
+- I play Nintendo Switch.

 <!--
 **RossaMania/RossaMania** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.